willmcgugan/codereviews/README.md

 I'm offering reviews for free and open source projects.

-The reviews will focus on API design and general architection of your project which a view to making them a) more maintainable b) future proof and c) user friendly, but will avoid anything that a linter could do for you.
+The reviews will focus on API design and general architection of your project with a view to making them a) more maintainable b) future proof and c) user friendly, but will avoid anything that a linter could do for you.
 Reviews are intended to be constructive and hopefully give advice you can act on, but are in no way a "grade".

 I won't need to run your code to do a review and reviews aren't intended to fix bugs.